Can I pay my bill online?

 What do I do if I don’t understand a time entry or have a problem with it?

 Please email or call us right away.
 We’ll be happy to explain it or correct it.

 My organization is interested in working with you.
 Do you use monthly client retainers?

-No, we don’t use monthly client retainers, and here’s why.
-A monthly client retainer benefits the attorney, because it is regular monthly income just for being “available,” whether or not the client uses the legal services.
+Generally no, we don’t use monthly client retainers, and here’s why.
+A monthly client retainer benefits the attorney because it is regular monthly income just for being “available,” whether or not the client uses the legal services.
 If the client doesn’t have work, the money is lost to the client.
 And if the client uses more time than is covered by the retainer, the client pays the excess.

 We can’t see the advantage to you, the client, in this system.
 If you are a client of ours, we will still be available, even without a retainer.
 And you don’t have to try to come up with work for us every month.
 You might have ten minutes of work one month and ten hours the next month.